AndyYuen/robot-demo-v2/README.md

 This is what the new robot looks like.
 ![NEW ROBOT](images/roverRight.jpg "NEW ROBOT")

-As this is an off-the-shelf robot, everyone can easily replicate the demos once the code on Github.
+As this is an off-the-shelf robot, everyone can easily replicate the demos once the code is available here on Github.
 The good thing is that each robot costs under US$60.

 A youtube video describing the development of the robots from prototype to generation two can be found below:
 [ROBOTS  FOR GARTNER AADI SUMMIT - FROM PROTOTYPE TO GENERATION 2](https://youtu.be/NQU0mi6Qvm8)